 First Impressions / Setting up

 The DDJ-400 is a two channel controller meant to be used with Rekordbox DJ, which also comes bundled with the unit.
-It’s got three-band EQs, trim pots, filters volume faders and a crossfader in the mixer section, along with the requisite browse and track load buttons.
+It’s got three-band EQs, trim pots, filters, volume faders and a crossfader in the mixer section, along with the requisite browse and track load buttons.
 There are two decks on the DDJ-400, with each deck having a 5” jogwheel, eight small performance pads with pad mode buttons: hot cue, beat loop, beat jump, sampler, keyboard, pad fx1, pad fx2, and key shift.
 It’s also got a pitch fader and a loop section which looks similar to a CDJ or XDJ media player.

 If you’ve been using Pioneer controllers for a while now, you’ll notice that the decks don’t have their own FX sections, which usually consist of some knobs and buttons above the jogwheel.
-Instead you’ve now got a Beat FX section in the right side of the mixer.
+Instead you’ve now got a Beat FX section on the right side of the mixer.

 The jogs on the DDJ-400 are similar to the jogs on the DDJ-RB.
 They’re touch capacitive, like all the other DDJ controllers, and they are not mechanical like the ones found on the DDJ-1000 or on CDJ / XDJ media players.
 They’re responsive and we liked how they felt – they’ve got a nice heft to them similar to what you would expect on other DDJ controllers.
 The main difference with the jogs on the DDJ-400 is how they look – they have a glossy top that provides more traction when you’ve got your hands on the jogwheel platter, and a rubber rim like those found on a CDJ or XDJ for a grippier pitch bending experience when nudging a track forwards or backwards.